-In fire sprinkler design one of the most important concepts is the principal of water density yet many fire sprinkler system design engineers do not fully understand the concept, this sort instruction will hopefully full fill this requirement.
+In fire sprinkler design, one of the most important concepts is the principle of water density, yet many fire sprinkler system design engineers do not fully understand the concept, this sort of instruction will hopefully full fill this requirement.

 We often refer to Design Density in lazy preference to Design Density of Discharge which, in turn, is a short way of saying Density of Application of Water.
 This is an unusual use of the word 'density' since we know, of course, that the density of water is 1.
-The density of application, however, means how much water we apply over a certain area, much the same as pressure is a force applied over a unit area.
+However, the density of application means how much water we apply over a certain area, much the same as pressure is a force applied over a unit area.

 Time can be measured in minutes

 The density of water application would be measured thus:

 Volume / Area x Time or Litre / m3 x min

 It is necessary to bring this formula to a manageable state by changing the units.
 A Litre of water is defined as a cubic decimetre which is 10 centimetres × 10 centimetres × 10 centimetres (1 L ≡ 1 dm3 ≡ 1000 cm3).
 Hence 1 L ≡ 0.001 m3 ≡ 1000 cm3 and 1 m3 (i.e. a cubic metre, which is the S.I. unit for volume) is exactly 1000 L.

 Therefore, we can rewrite the formula:

 dm x dm x dm / 10dm x 10dm x min